swiftlang/swift/docs/CppInteroperability/SwiftToCppInteroperabilityVisionDocument.md

 ### Performance

-Swift to C++ bridging should be as efficient as possible.
+Swift-to-C++ bridging should be as efficient as possible.
 The Swift compiler should avoid unnecessary overhead for calling into Swift functions from C++, or using Swift types from C++.
 Furthermore, the bridging code should not convert Swift types into their C++ counterparts automatically as that can add a lot of overhead.
 For instance, a Swift function returning a `String` should still return a Swift `String` in C++, and not a `std::string`.

 Some Swift features require additional overhead to be used in C++.
 Resilient value types are a good example of this; C++ expects types to have a statically-known layout, but Swift's resilient value types do not satisfy this, and so the generated C++ types representing those types may need to dynamically allocate memory internally.
 In cases like these, the C++ interface should at least strive to minimize the dynamic overhead, for example by avoiding allocation for sufficiently small types.